xinshuzou/xinshuzou92.github.io/_pages/about.md

 # 💻 Others

-- *2018-current*, Invited as a reviewer or co-reviewer of the journal such as Chemical Engineering Jouranl, Science Advance, Nature Communication, Nature Review Materials,Colloid and Surfaces A, ACS AMI, Langmuir, Polymer.
+- *2018-current*, Invited as a reviewer or co-reviewer of international journal such as Chemical Engineering Journal, Science Advance, Nature Communication, Nature Review Materials,Colloid and Surfaces A, ACS AMI, Langmuir, Polymer...
 - *2015-2018*,    As a secretary of the student union; As a monitor of our joint laboratory.
 - *2016.Oct*,     As one of the staffs of the 4th International Symposium on Laser Interaction with Matter.
 - *2013.Oct*,     As a group leader in the “Fly Your Idea” competition of Airbus company.